Find out what VAT should be charged on supplies of fuel and power if you're a supplier or a user.

 - kersonsene (avtur) declared by the customer under section 13AC(3) of the Hydrocarbon Oil Duties Act 1979 as being for use as fuel for private pleasure-flying

-Further information about the relevant declarations can be found in Notice 554 Fuel used in private pleasure craft and for private pleasure-flying.
+Further information about the relevant declarations can be found in Fuel used in private pleasure craft and for private pleasure flying (Excise Notice 554).

 6.2 Standard-rated supplies